Hospice vs. Palliative Care: Key Differences Explained

 Palliative care and hospice care have different funding sources and insurance coverage options.

 Veterans have more options.
-Through the Department of Veterans Affairs, they may also be eligible for palliative care.
+They may be eligible through the Department of Veterans Affairs.

 Hospice care fees are typically covered by Medicare, Medicaid, and private insurance.
 Medicare is the only insurance that includes pharmaceuticals as part of hospice care.